 The day before the party, have your grill clean and ready for action by stocking up on charcoal or gas.
 Make sure you have plenty of materials on hand, including a meat thermometer, aluminum foil and clean plates.
 That way you can cover grilled food with a foil tent so it stays hot if not served immediately.

-Browse all grills
+shop all grills

-Arrange Your Patio Furniture
+Arrange Patio Furniture

 When throwing an outdoor party, arrange the existing dining set and patio furniture to accomodate the number of guests.
 A large get-together might require more seating, so bring out folding or stackable lawn chairs.
 You can always make guests more comfortable by adding decorative pillows or seat cushions to all your chairs.
 Even a sturdy stool can work in a pinch with a colorful cushion on top.